tbrs/vntnt/README.md

 # vntnt

-Simple convertor from .vnt format into plain text.
+Simple converter from .vnt format into plain text.